 To access the Standards together with their accompanying documents, such as Illustrative Examples and Bases for Conclusions, requires a subscription to eIFRS; click here for details.

 All the comments that we receive are on public record and are posted on our website unless the respondent has requested confidentiality.
 To access the comments for:

 We are unable to provide analyses of the comments received beyond those already publicly available on our website, such as in staff papers prepared for Board meetings.
 In particular, we are unable to provide a detailed breakdown of individual comment letters by respondent type or geographical origin.

 A short summary of each of our issued Standards is available on the website.
 Select the Standard you wish to view here.

 For our more recently issued Standards we have also produced a Project Summary or Project Summary and Feedback Statement.
-These can be found under Education materials on the Supporting Implementation section of our website.
+These can be found under Education materials on the Applying the Standards section of our website.
 Select the relevant Standard here, eg IFRS 16 Leases, then select Education Materials.